slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 Passwordless SSH is required for the LinuxHost Adapter to work properly, and the easiest way to configure this is by establishing host-level trust.
-Since pods are ephemeral, keys from the host system should be passed into the container using a kubernetes secret.
-This will ensure that trust will not be broken if the pods are replaced.
+Since pods are ephemeral, keys from the host system should be passed into the container using a secret.
+This will ensure that trust is not broken when pods are replaced.

 ```bash
 #!/bin/bash